noprompt/meander/doc/operator-overview.md

 ;; => [:a [1 2 3 4 5]]

-;; We can fix this my capturing the number of times to repeat things.
+;; We can fix this by capturing the number of times to repeat things.

 (m/rewrite [:a [1 2 3] :b [4 5]]
   [!k [!x ..!n] ..!m]